nzhang20/LoL-role-predictions/README.md

 To evaluate our model, we will use the precision metric.
 Precision helps to minimize the number of false positives, and by using this metric, it would help to ensure a higher accuracy when the model is producing predictions.

 At the "time of prediction," we would only have access to the in-game statistics of a player, which would be used to predict their position.
-We will train the model using only these features, making sure to exclode any information that would not be available at the "time of prediction."
+We will train the model using only these features, making sure to exclude any information that would not be available at the "time of prediction."